AAS Travel Support for NRAO/GBO Summer Students: Jan 2025 at National Harbor, MD

 Student Travel Dates

-We encourage students to arrive in time for the Undergraduate Reception and Grad Fair, which will be held on Sunday, Jan 7 from 5:30 to 7:00 pm.
-Most students should plan to depart on Jan 11 (evening) or Jan 12.
+We encourage students to arrive in time for the Undergraduate Reception and Grad Fair, which will be held on Sunday, Jan 12 from 5:30 to 7:00 pm.
+Most students should plan to stay at the meeting until Jan 16 (evening) or Jan 17.

 Abstract and Registration

-All students must give a poster or talk at the AAS to receive NRAO/GBO support.
-You are responsible for submitting your abstract.
+All students must give a poster or talk at the AAS to receive NRAO/GBO financial support.
+You are responsible for submitting your abstract with your mentor.

 Separately from the abstract, you must also register for the meeting.
 Please try to register by the Early Deadline, but if you miss that, then definitely register by the regular deadline.
-Sebastian Nikischer at NRAO can help you with registration if you'd like help.
-You can either have Sebastian pay the registration fee or you can pay it yourself and you will be reimbursed.
-Contact well before the registration deadline (which has not been set yet) if you'd like him to register for you.
+JJ Burns at NRAO can register you, or you can register yourself and you will be reimbursed the $295 registration fee.
+Contact JJ as soon as possible if you'd like her to register you.

 Acknowledgments Must Go on the Poster (or Talk)